Caching

 class CustomCacheWorker(CachedTaskWorker): output_types: List[Type[Task]] = [ProcessedData]

-def get_cache_key(self, task: InputTask) -> str: # Custom cache key based on specific fields return f"{task.category}:{task.id}:{task.version}"
+def extra_cache_key(self, task: InputTask) -> str: # Custom cache key based on workflow weekday = datetime.now().strftime("%A") return weekday

 def consume_work(self, task: InputTask): # Processing logic pass